pyEdwin/Python/python_exercices/README.md

 #### Exercice 5

 * Write a program that reads any number of integers from the command line and prints the cumulative total for each successive argument.

+#### Exercice 6

+* Write a program that prints the number of words on each line of a given file(don't worry about punction).